 Regarding the pawn's two-square movement, there is no such thing as "holding" by the jailer en passant, so i.e. a Black jailer on e3 does not prohibit a White pawn from moving from d2 to d4.

-If a jailer holds the enemy jailer, then both are prohibited from moving until one of them is captured.
+If a jailer holds the enemy jailer, then both are prohibited from moving until one of them is captured (or "pushed."
+Discussed in the sentry piece section).
 While jailers are “stuck” to each other, each jailer still exhibits hold control of the other three orthogonal squares like normal.
 In the spirit of encouraging a checkmate, there is an added rule to the turn-based system: when the jailer is holding the opponent's king, the opponent may “pass” as a legal move (you can only pass if the jailer is holding your king, not in any other situation).
 This means that a king+jailer can checkmate a lone king.
 In that scenario the winning King would deliver the checkmate since it can move directly next to the opponent’s king (which cannot move at all).
 A jailer can be part of a castle move just like the rook.
 The same rules and condition apply for Queen’s side (0-0-0) castling as one would need for the King's side (0-0) castling.
 I estimate the jailer’s value at 3.5 to 4.

 Above, the bishop is not actually pinned because jailers cannot capture.
 It is probably best for White to move the bishop or else Je7 would hold the bishop for Black’s King to take two moves later.
 Bg4 looks good, as it protects the King from Je2 (holding the King).
 Black would probably win this game, but Bg4 puts up a good resistance.